 The footplates are large with an anti-slip finish that can fit all users.
-In addition, the Velcro straps make it quick and easy to jump on and off the rower if you are performing a circuit.
+In addition, the Velcro straps make it quick and easy to jump on and off if you are performing a circuit.

 With an overall seat rail length of 115cm it should be more than enough for most users.
 There were a good few inches of rail left at full stretch even with a 6-foot-tall user.